sydsutton/FS.FluentUI/README.md

 [![NuGet version (FS.FluentUI)](https://img.shields.io/nuget/v/FS.FluentUI.svg?style=flat-square)](https://www.nuget.org/packages/FS.FluentUI/)

-### ⚠️This repo is in beta.
-Some components/ functions are incomplete.
-Please feel free to send PR's and messages in order to get this library as close to 100% as possible!⚠️
+### Some components/ functions are incomplete or still considered `Preview Components` and/or `unstable` by Microsoft.
+Please feel free to send PR's in order to get this library as close to 100% as possible!

+## FS.FluentUI.V8toV9
-#### NOTE: I've created FS.FluentUI.V8toV9 in order to use Stack, StackItem, and createBrandVariants (from V8 theme).
-See example of Stack below.
+I've created FS.FluentUI.V8toV9 in order to use Stack, StackItem, and createBrandVariants (from V8 theme).
+See example of a Stack component usage below.

 #### IMPORTANT: Place a `Fui.fluentProvider` at the root of your app and pass the theme in as a prop.
 You can use pre-determined themes, or create your own `BrandVariants` or `Tokens` to use for your theme.
 See `src/TestGrounds/src/Main.fs` for specific examples. `BrandVariants` can be generated and copied over from Microsoft's [Theme Designer](https://react.fluentui.dev/?path=/docs/themedesigner--page).
 Simply pick your "Key color value", choose your theme, click `Export`, and convert the TS `BrandVariants` into something more F#.